<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 According to a study published in Nutr Rev. 2011, drinking enough water before and after eating helps with digestion and keeps you energized during activity.
 Be sure not to drink a lot of water right before exercising, especially after a meal, as it can contribute to bloating.
 Drink water throughout the day, and if you’re exercising post-meal, keep it light and consistent.

-To Move Or Not After Meals
+To Move or Not After Meals

 There’s a myth that you should never move after eating, but it’s about what kind of movement you do.
 It can be the low-impact activities that are safe and often beneficial for the body.
 It’s the timing and intensity that matter more when you move.
 Teens and adults can still stay active after meals by incorporating routines like walking, yoga, or household chores.
 These movements are gentle on the stomach and still contribute to a healthy, active lifestyle.